Bare at the Clovers: Secrets Behind the Counter

 Flashback: July 2nd, 6:00 AM

 I woke up before my alarm.
 That never happens.
-I’m the kind of person who hits snooze at least three times and burrows under the blankets like a mole fleeing daylight.
+I’m the kind of person who snoozes at least three times, who burrows under the blankets like a mole fleeing daylight.
 But on July 2nd, my eyes opened at 5:47 AM, and I was already awake.
 Already there.

-The sun streamed through my small east-facing window in our apartment, painting the room in pale pink, the kind of light that only happens in Pacific Northwest summers, when the marine layer burns off slowly, and the whole world smells like dew and possibility.
+The sun was coming through my window, the small window in my small apartment, the one that faced east and caught the morning light just right.
+The sky was pale pink, the kind of pink that only happens in Pacific Northwest summers, when the marine layer burns off slowly, and the whole world smells like dew and possibility.

-The application had been approved six weeks earlier.
-I’d completed the physical exam (the doctor was professional and kind), the psychological evaluation with Dr. Chen (who made me feel seen without making me feel exposed), and the parental consent forms (Mom signed without crying this time; Dad’s signature arrived in the mail with a note I still haven’t fully processed).
+The application had been approved six weeks ago.
+I’d gone through the physical exam (the doctor was professional, kind, asked if I had any questions about the health implications of prolonged nudity), the psychological evaluation (Dr. Chen, who made me feel seen without making me feel exposed), and the parental consent forms (Mom signed without crying this time; Dad’s signature arrived in the mail with a note that I still haven’t fully processed).

 Today was my sixteenth birthday.
 Today, the program became official.
 Today, I would take off my clothes and never put them back on.

 Never is a big word.
 I knew that even then.
-The program allows participants to withdraw at any time with no penalty.
+The program allows participants to withdraw at any time.
+There’s no penalty, no shame, no permanent record of failure.
 But I wasn’t thinking about withdrawal.
-I was thinking about never the way you try on a word that feels too big, too heavy, y but maybe, just maybe, the right fit.
+I was never thinking about the way you think about a word you’re trying on for size, too big, too heavy, but maybe, just maybe, the right fit.

 I got out of bed.
 The floor was cold.
 I walked to the bathroom, brushed my teeth, and stared at myself in the mirror.
+The same face I’d seen every morning for sixteen years.
 The same gray eyes.
-The same short auburn hair I’d cut the month before, because long hair felt like something else to hide behind.
+The same auburn hair, short now (I’d cut it last month, in anticipation, because long hair felt like something else to hide behind).

-I took off the pajama shirt first, then the shorts.
-I stood in front of the mirror in my black cotton bra and plain gray underwear and looked at myself.
+First, the shirt.
+Then the shorts.
+I stood in front of the mirror in just my bra and underwear, the black cotton bra I’d had for two years, the plain gray underwear that didn’t match anything, and I looked at myself.

 This is the last time, I thought.
 The last time you’ll see yourself like this.